For what it’s worth, like most folks, I have an “innie.”

 Most people are familiar with bailouts.
 They usually come in the form of government loans that transfer some or all of a failing entity’s risk to the taxpayers.
-One example: General Motors receipt of almost $50 billion in cash, loans and other bankruptcy aid from the government back in 2009.
-Unfortunately, the taxpayers will most likely lose $10 billion by the time the Treasury sells the last of its GM stock later this month.
+One example: Back in 2009 General Motors received a bail out of almost $50 billion in cash, loans and other bankruptcy aid from the government.
+Unfortunately, the taxpayers lost $10 billion after the Treasury finished selling the last of its GM stock.

 While bail-outs indiscreetly affect almost everyone’s pocketbook through taxation, so-called bank “bail-ins” shift the risk to the depositors.
 That’s great news for the taxpayers.

 Then again, if it’s your bank that requires the bail-in … well, not so much.

 In 2013, depositors with the insolvent Bank of Cyprus had 47.5% of their savings over $132,000 stolen from them under the guise of a bail-in.
 In fact, the Bank of Cyprus bail-in is the new blueprint that will be used in the European Union from here on out to save failing banks.

 And don’t think bail-ins are just being limited to Europe.
 They’re not.
 Bail-ins are now the law in the United States too.

 I strongly suspect most people would be surprised to learn that when they hand their money over to the bank, by law, they become unsecured creditors and the bank becomes a debtor to them.
 The bank is then free to loan or invest the cash as it pleases, while the depositors are left with only a legal claim on their money.

 Unfortunately if a bank goes, ahem, belly-up, then unsecured creditors are, by law, near the back of the line when it comes to getting their money back; even the bank’s bond holders have more seniority.
 As such, there is often very little left for the unsecured creditors to recover.